marco-ragusa/ghostfolio-feeder/README.md

-## Ghostfolio Data Feeder
+# Ghostfolio Data Feeder

 Ghostfolio-feeder extends the functionality of Ghostfolio by automatically adding data via internal APIs.
-The datasources from which the data is taken are obtained by scraping finacial websites.
+The sources of the data are taken by scraping financial websites.

-### Configuration
+## Configuration

-The configurations are contained in the directory `app/data/` and are in the following format:
+The configurations can be found in the path `app/data/` and are structured in the following format:

 ```json
 [
     {